chantalsantos7/dfa-challenge-3-address-book/docs/domain-models-test-plan.md

 + Should return false is String input is in any other form

 #### validateContactInput
-+ If contactDetailType is PHONE_NUMBER, return the string if input matches PHONE_PATTERN
++ If contactDetailType is PHONE_NUMBER, return true if input matches PHONE_PATTERN
+  + return false if it doesn't match PHONE_PATTERN
-+ If contactDetailType is EMAIL_ADDRESS, return the string if input matches EMAIL_PATTERN
++ If contactDetailType is EMAIL_ADDRESS, return true if input matches EMAIL_PATTERN
+  + return false if it doesn't match EMAIL_PATTERN
 + Should throw IllegalArgumentException if input is null or empty

 ### DisplayHelpers Tests